 We as rehabilitation professionals and patient advocates must seek out and practice treatment techniques that are empathetic to our patients.
 Never should we withhold, coerce or force our patients to comply with a treatment plan or goal.
 Make sure that you include your patients, and their families, in the creation of your plan of care.
 It is important to collaborate with all professionals involved, from the neurologists, occupational and physical therapists, psychologists and psychiatrists, to ensure we are taking into account the whole person.

-The SLP Neurodiversity Collective includes patients with acquired neurological conditions such as traumatic brain injury, in the category of acquired neurodivergence.
+The Therapist Neurodiversity Collective includes patients with acquired neurological conditions such as traumatic brain injury, in the category of acquired neurodivergence.
 As the founding members of this Collective conduct continuing in-depth studies of the self-determination and self-advocacy violations that ABA present, and as we see more and more self-serving published research pushing the use of ABA into adult and geriatric settings such as skilled nursing homes, traumatic brain injury units, rehab hospitals, and outpatient clinics, we include these patients with acquired neurodivergence in our platform for both logical and empathetic reasons.
 Therapists treat acquired neurodivergence (TBI, post-stroke, brain bleed, etc.) as a medical condition.
 An acquired neurological condition requires prescribed rehabilitative therapy from skilled licensed speech, physical and occupational therapists.

 1 Trump is Misinformed About Traumatic Brain Injury (2020, February 26) Retrieved from https://thehill.com/opinion/healthcare/480020-president-is-misinformed-about-traumatic-brain-injuries

 2 DoD Worldwide Numbers for TBI.
 (2020, January 31).
 Retrieved from https://dvbic.dcoe.mil/dod-worldwide-numbers-tbi